Duet3D/wiki-content/User_manual/Tuning/Duet_3_1HCL_tuning.md

 1. Home in open-loop mode
 1. Move to a known-safe position to perform tuning
 1. Switch to closed-loop mode
-1. Perform the tuning manoeuvres
+1. Perform the polarity detection and zeroing tuning manoeuvre
 1. Move back to home

 An example of this is shown below for a driver attached to the X axis, as driver 0 on the board at CAN address 50 with a **quadrature** encoder: